AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/keyboard-shortcuts.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: review-proofs-workfront-proofing-viewer
-title: Keyboard shortcuts in the [!DNL Workfront] Proof proofing viewer
+title: Keyboard shortcuts in the [!DNL Workfront Proof] proofing viewer
 description: The information described in this section is available in both the Web Proofing Viewer and the Desktop Proofing Viewer.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: e134ac7a-7a9d-4923-8622-b602856e4925
 ---
-# Keyboard shortcuts in the [!DNL Workfront] Proof proofing viewer
+# Keyboard shortcuts in the [!DNL Workfront Proof] proofing viewer

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The information&nbsp;described in this section is available in both the Web Proofing Viewer and the Desktop Proofing Viewer.&nbsp;
+The information described in this section is available in both the Web Proofing Viewer and the Desktop Proofing Viewer.

 <table style="table-layout:auto">
  <col>